riyearn/riyearn/README.md

 i tend to make nsfw & kys / kms / kts jokes, completely disregarding my age.

-i'm alright with basically *anything* if you're a *close friend* of mine, if not, i might have a problem on how you interact ( i'm not trying to be mean; i **genuinely** can't help it. )
+i'm alright with basically *anything* if you're a *close friend* of mine, if not, i might have a problem on how you interact if it leans moreover to the 'negative' side ( i'm not trying to be mean; i **genuinely** can't help it. )

 some of my jokes may be regarded as 'dark humor', so i apologize for that. i also jokingly + affectionately + playfully insult others; even if they come off as 'dry', it isn't serious. please don't take my comments to heart! besides that, i'm sensitive easy to rile up and provoke, so, for randos i highly recommend using tone tags on me, and i'll do the same.